 - There are no deadlines or minimum fundraising goals

-Indiegogo is the crowdfunding site for entrepreneurs that has raised more than $1 billion for design, tech and innovation projects since its inception in 2008.
+Indiegogo is the crowdfunding platform for entrepreneurs that has raised more than $1 billion for design, tech and innovation projects since its inception in 2008.
 Indiegogo provides assistance to users every step of the way, from concept to marketing, to help with a successful fundraising campaign.

 How Indiegogo works